DavidePastore/ipinfo/README.md

 ### Read only the Geo data (which is faster)

-By u using the `getIpGeoDetails()` method you will get less fields.
+By using the `getIpGeoDetails()` method you will get less fields.
 This call tends to be faster than `getFullIpDetails()` so use this call in case you only need the following fields:

 ```php
 IpInfo::IP; //For the ip address